Introduction to PostgreSQL OID

 Output:

-- In stud1 table, we have not to define OID at the time of table creation so it will issue the error while selecting data from the table.
+- In the stud1 table, we do not have to define OID during table creation, so it will issue the error while selecting data from the table.

-- In the second example, we have created table OID_Test, at the time of table creation we have to define with OIDS as true.
-After defining the value of OID as true it will show the OID values from the table.
+- In the second example, we have created table OID_Test, at the time of table creation, we have to define with OIDS as true.
+After defining the value of OID as true, it will show the OID values from the table.

 Code: